Campus Rec News

 Try a Group Fitness or F45 Class This Week

-Spinning, Barre, Pilates, Cardio Dance and more… Check out the Fall Group Fitness Schedule and take a free class this week.
-Get your spot early, register in the FSU Rec app 25 hours prior to the class time.
-And, F45 classes are available with our premium group fitness package.
-There are five free classes available each week for non-members.
+Spinning, Barre, Pilates, Cardio Dance and more… Check out the Spring Group Fitness Schedule and take a free class this week.
+Get your spot early, register on Rec Connect 25 hours prior to the class time.
+Elevate your workout with F45 Team Training, take a single class for $15 or get an unlimited pass through Spring Break or all spring semester.
 See the F45 Schedule for details.

 Fitness